fbgallet/roam-extension-bionic-text/README.md

 ### Click-to-select

-When you click in a block, it will be selected (blue highleighted) instead of edited on the first click.
+When you click in a block, it will be selected (blue highlighted) instead of edited on the first click.
 If you click again (and Read-only is not enabled), you will enter in edit mode.
 It's like a light, responsive read-only mode!

 ### Focus mode